gomeeseeks/meeseeks-box/README.md

 Meeseeks include a set of builtin commands that can be used to introspect the system, these are:

-- help: prints the list of configured commands
+- `help`: prints the list of configured commands
-- groups: prints the configured groups and which users are included there
+- `groups`: prints the configured groups and which users are included there
-- version: prints the current executable version
+- `version`: prints the current executable version

 # Configuration